top of page

 Ivy League Schools

-Coaches can help their prospective athletes obtain financial aid rewards, but they do not have any scholarship money to give out to them.
+• Coaches can help recruits apply for financial aid, but they do not have any athletic scholarship money to award.

 Can Athletic Scholarships Be Taken Away?

-There are a few different situations in which this might occur:
+There are several situations where this might happen:

 What Are Other Types of Scholarships?

-Academic scholarships are much more secure than athletic scholarships.
-You can lose your athletic scholarship due to injury or poor performance, but as long as you maintain your grades, you will keep your academic scholarship even if you are no longer playing.
+Academic scholarships are often more secure than athletic scholarships.
+While athletic scholarships can be lost due to injury, performance issues, or non-renewal, academic scholarships are usually guaranteed as long as you maintain your grades—even if you are no longer playing your sport.

 Types of Athletic Scholarship Offers